 Advisory Committee Meetings

 All members of the Advisory Committee must attend these meetings.
-The Program Mentor is not expected to attend these meetings, but must be notified of the meetings' occurrence.

 It is the student's responsibility to arrange the date, time, and venue of their Advisory Committee meetings, and to ensure that all members of the committee can attend.
 To facilitate the process of scheduling these meetings, you are highly encouraged to use Doodle, a web-based scheduling program.